Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 Coming back to \texttt{Relax!}, now consider $\#X$ to be the measure consisting of the number of blue nodes in the host graph $X$.
 Clearly, an application of \texttt{root1} reduces the measure $\#$.
 Since there is a finite number of nodes in the graph and no other rule in the procedure marks a node blue, the rule eventually fails and \texttt{Relax!} terminates. \end{proof} \begin{lem}[Termination of \texttt{Clean!}] The looping procedure \texttt{Clean!} terminates. \end{lem} \begin{proof} Define $\#X$ as the measure consisting of the number of grey nodes in the host graph $X$.
 An application of \texttt{root2} clearly reduces that measure, and since there is a finite number of nodes in the host graph and no rule in \texttt{Clean} marks a node grey, the rule eventually fails and the loop terminates. \end{proof} \begin{prop} Upon the execution of the program \texttt{bellman-ford} on an input graph $G$, the looping sequence \texttt{(decrement; Relax!; Clean!)!} terminates after exactly $n-1$ iterations, where $n$ is the number of nodes in $G$. \end{prop} \begin{proof} Termination of \texttt{Relax!} and \texttt{Count!} follow from Lemmata \ref{lem:term-relax} and \ref{lem:term-clean}.

 Recall from Proposition \ref{prop:counter} that the host graph contains exactly one green node labelled $n-1$ after the execution of the loop \texttt{count!}.
 The looping sequence terminates if and only if the rule \texttt{decrement} fails to apply.
-However, since the rule \texttt{decrement} is the only rule in the sequence to involve the counter node, then the sequence must be invoked exactly $n-1$ times before \texttt{decrement} can no longer apply and the sequence terminates. \end{proof} \begin{prop} On a host graph following the application of \texttt{decrement} during the execution of \texttt{bellman-ford} on an input graph, the looping procedure \texttt{Relax!} relaxes each edge in the host graph exactly once. \end{prop} \begin{proof} Initially, all non-isolated nodes (beside the counter node) are blue; recall that isolated nodes need not be considered in the relaxation phase as they do not admit of any edge incident to them.
-As established in the proof of Lemma \ref{lem:term-relax}, \texttt{Relax!} terminates if and only if \texttt{root1} fails to apply.
-This can only be the case if there is no blue node in the host graph, since either \texttt{no\_deg} or \texttt{unroot1} applies following an application of \texttt{unroot1}.
+However, since the rule \texttt{decrement} is the only rule in the sequence to involve the counter node, then the sequence must be invoked exactly $n-1$ times before \texttt{decrement} can no longer apply and the sequence terminates. \end{proof} \begin{prop} Upon termination of \texttt{Relax!}, all non-counter and non-isolated nodes in the host graph are grey. \end{prop} \begin{proof} We first show that if \texttt{Relax!} has terminated, then the last call to \texttt{root1} failed.

+For the sake of contradiction, suppose that the last call to \texttt{root1} succeeded.
+We show that \texttt{root1} is called again, contradicting our assumption.